hphelion/documentation/moonshot/manage.imagebuilder.md

     `cd ~/elements/mongodb`

-3. From here, create another directory named **pre-install.d**, which will contain the pre-installation hooks to setup yum repositories for yum:
+3. From here, create another directory named **pre-install.d**, which will contain the pre-installation hooks to setup yum repositories:

     `mkdir pre-install.d`